 If we compare Bakkt’s Bitcoin futures contract against the Digitex contract, Digitex is easily the better choice, particularly for the active retail crypto trader.
 Digitex offers a commission-free trading experience, more attractive contract specifications and there are no custody concerns with Digitex.
 If you’re searching for a cryptocurrency futures exchange with deep liquidity and commission-free trading, the Digitex Futures exchange is for you.

-Many people in the crypto community believe that the opening of Bakkt is not beneficial to the future direction of the cryptocurrency universe.
+One more thing to take into consideration as part of a crypto futures platform comparison: Many people in the crypto community believe that the opening of Bakkt is not beneficial to the future direction of the cryptocurrency universe.
 They claim that Bakkt will “institutionalize” Bitcoin and other digital assets, thus destroying the original intent of Bitcoin as outlined in Satoshi Nakamoto’s white paper.
 To a certain extent, they are correct.
 Bakkt’s objective is to bring cryptocurrencies to main street.
 In other words, Bakkt wants cryptocurrencies to become a mainstream asset class (like stocks and bonds).

 Personally, I believe Bakkt will be a “net positive” for Bitcoin and other cryptocurrencies because it will introduce more users to digital assets.
 More users equals more volume on the various cryptocurrency exchanges.
 This is great news for Digitex.
 Increased volume means there will be more Digitex traders, which will boost the demand for the DGTX token.